swiftlang/swift-package-manager/README.md

 The `SWIFT_EXEC` environment variable specifies the `swiftc` executable path used by `swift package`.
 If it is not set, the package manager will try to locate it:

 1. In `swift-package`'s parent directory.
-2. On OS X, by calling `xcrun --find swiftc`.
+2. On macOS, by calling `xcrun --find swiftc`.
 3. By searching the PATH.

 ---